informalsystems/quint/tutorials/lesson2-integers/integers.md

-It is important to remember that Quint integers follow the laws of commutativity and associativity:
+It is important to remember that integer addition satisfies the laws of commutativity and associativity in Quint: